ethereum/trinity/docs/guides/quickstart.rst

 .. note::

-    Execution of the following comand will result in the downloading of a considerable amount of data.
+    Execution of the following comand will cause downloading of a considerable amount of data.
 We need to make sure to have enough disk space available as well as a data plan that allows such traffic.

-    If you want to run Trinity as a light node, check out :ref:`Run Trinity as a light client<cookbook_recipe_running_as_a_light_client>` or use the ``--sync-mode=light`` flag.

 After Trinity is installed we should have the ``trinity`` command available to start it.